Furikuda/bork/docs/faq.rst

 Make sure that only you have access to the Bork config directory.

-.. _home_data_borg:
+.. _home_data_bork:

-How important is the $HOME/.local/share/borg directory?
+How important is the $HOME/.local/share/bork directory?
 -------------------------------------------------------

-The Borg data directory has content that you should take care of:
+The Bork data directory has content that you should take care of:

 ``security`` subdirectory
-  Each directory here represents one Borg repository by its ID and contains the last known status.
+  Each directory here represents one Bork repository by its ID and contains the last known status.
-  If a repository's status is different from this information at the beginning of BorgBackup operation, Borg outputs warning messages and asks for confirmation, so make sure you do not lose or manipulate these files.
+  If a repository's status is different from this information at the beginning of BorkBackup operation, Bork outputs warning messages and asks for confirmation, so make sure you do not lose or manipulate these files.
 However, apart from those warnings, a loss of these files can be recovered.

-Make sure that only you have access to the Borg data directory.
+Make sure that only you have access to the Bork data directory.

 .. _cache_security: